-- Soil erosion and sediment control plan must be submitted as part of the Preliminary Plan. - Show double soil erosion control measures installed upland from the wetland areas during the construction of the private road upland of the wetland areas and on development of the single-family building lots.
-A note shall be added to the subdivision plan for the final plan review. - For the Preliminary Plan review, a wetland delineation report and vernal pool assessment showing the location of total amount wetland areas on the site and total amount of wetlands altered for the development of the road. - The applicant shall submit with the final plan a Natural Resource Protection Act (NRPA) Permit-by-Rule (PBR) for any wetland alteration less than 4,300 SF is size. - The applicant should demonstrate that the project will not adversely impact any river, stream, or brook. - At the Development Review Team meeting on August 27, 2021, Amanda Lessard, Planning Director, added that the building envelopes should include the 100' setback required by the Conservation Subdivision ordinance.
+- Soil erosion and sediment control plan must be submitted as part of the Preliminary Plan. - Show double soil erosion control measures installed upland from the wetland areas during the construction of the private road upland of the wetland areas and on the development of the single-family building lots.
+A note shall be added to the subdivision plan for the final plan review. - For the Preliminary Plan review, a wetland delineation report and vernal pool assessment showing the location of total amount wetland areas on the site and total amount of wetlands altered for the development of the road. - The applicant shall submit with the final plan a Natural Resource Protection Act (NRPA) Permit-by-Rule (PBR) for any wetland alteration less than 4,300 SF in size. - The applicant should demonstrate that the project will not adversely impact any river, stream, or brook. - At the Development Review Team meeting on August 27, 2021, Amanda Lessard, Planning Director, added that the building envelopes should include the 100' setback Primary Conservation areas, as found in Section 911.K.
+3.(3) of the Conservation Subdivision ordinance.